chapar-rest/chapar/README.md

 > Herodotus, about 440 BC

 ## State of the project
-> GRPC support is added to the project.
-You can test your GRPC endpoints with Chapar. this change is not released yet. you can build the project from source to test it.
->
-Chapar is currently in the early beta phase, with the first release expected soon.
-The project is under active development, with regular updates and improvements planned to enhance the user experience and functionality.
+Chapar is currently in the early beta phase and under active development, with regular updates and improvements planned to enhance the user experience and functionality.

 ## Screenshots
 <div align="center">